Column Level Encryption (CLE) Migration

 Use a key name other than that was used with VKM.

-To encrypt data using the keys fetched above, run the below commands.
+Encrypt and decrypt data using the keys fetched above.
 It is assumed that a table

 <table_name>

-already exists in the database.Encryption and decryption using Asymmetric Key
+already exists in the database.Encryption and decryption using the asymmetric key

 <new_asym_key_name>